CompuCell3D/PythonScriptingManual/docs/funding.rst

 Funding
 =======

-Development of CC3D was funded by the following awards.
+From early days CompUCell3D was funded by science grants.
 The list of funding entities include

 - National Institutes of Health (NIH)
 - US Environmental Protection Agency (EPA)